tanaytok/tanaytok/README.md

 - ✅ I'm currently working at **Ipragaz IT Department.**

-- 🌱 I’m currently learning **Data Science, NLP and Android Programming .**
+- 🌱 I’m currently learning **Data Science, NLP, Back-end Programming and Android Programming .**

 - 📫 How to reach me **tanaytok@hotmail.com or taanaytok123@gmail.com**